7:05 PM

 sky turning into a canvas of the world it covers,

-the black and brown of smoke has intermingled with the red of the blood.
+the black and brown of smoke has intermingled with the

 The God above the artist here,